BruceEckel/AtomicKotlin-hugo/content/earlyaccess/index.md

 Currently the book is about 80% complete and we hope to have it finished in the next few months.
-You can see the atoms that are completed and those that are still under development [Here](https://www.atomickotlin.com/sample/).
+You can see the atoms that are completed and those that are still under development in the [Table of Contents](https://www.atomickotlin.com/contents/).

 ## There are two ways you can get early access to the eBook: